8 Anatomy of Aircraft & Spacecraft

 There are numerous undercarriage or landing gear designs.
 The most common is the tricycle gear, which has two main gear leg assemblies or “bogies” and a single steerable nose wheel.
 This design gives the airplane good directional stability on the ground.
 Larger airplanes may use two or more wheels on each landing gear leg, and the very largest airplanes may use three or four main gear legs, e.g., the Boeing 747, A380, etc.

 Another typical design is the tailwheel undercarriage or “tail-dragger.”
 Tailwheel airplanes were used in the early days of aviation, so the tailwheel design has become known as conventional landing gear.
 In this design, the two main forward wheels will carry most of the airplane’s weight, and a smaller wheel is located at the tail.
 The conventional landing gear has the advantage of reduced weight, but this design is much less directionally stable when on the ground.
-Also, the pilot may have difficulty seeing ahead during taxiing on the ground.
+Also, the pilot may have difficulty seeing ahead while taxiing on the ground.
 Nevertheless, the tailwheel undercarriage is relatively common, especially on smaller airplanes, because it is simple and lightweight.
 However, such a configuration would be unsuitable for larger commercial airliners.

 There can be many different types of undercarriage design, but the conventional tricycle (nosewheel) type is the most common.